wso2/docs-apk/en/docs/create-api/create-and-attach-api-policies/header-manipulation/header-manipulation-via-rest-api.md

-# Attach API Policies via the REST API Interface
+# Attaching Header Manipulation Policy via the REST API Interface

 !!!
 Tip

-    To get familiar with the concept of API Policies, see [API Policies Overview](../../../develop-and-deploy-api/api-policies-overview).
+    To get familiar with the concept of API Policies, see [API Policies Overview](../../api-policies-overview).

 You need to define the API Policies in the API payload when creating an API using the REST API Interface.
 You can either attach API Policies at the API-level or at the Operation-level.
-Let's get familiar with the [API-level Policy](#api-level) and [Operation-level Policy](#operation-level) configurations and also the [configurations definitions](#configuration-definitions).
+Let's get familiar with the [API-level Policy](#api-level) and [Operation-level Policy](#operation-level-resource-level) configurations and also the [configurations definitions](#configuration-definitions).

 ## API-level